chelsea-nam/chelsea-nam.github.io/_pages/publication.md

   - wide
 permalink: /publications/
 ---
-> Click the title to download PDF :)
+> Click the title and you can download the full article or thesis PDF files.

 ## Peer-Reviewed Journal